daffainfo/ctf-writeup/CrewCTF 2023/Attaaaaack1/README.md

 We got `raw` image and we need to find the profile using Volatility2

 ## How to Solve?
 To solve this, we need to find the best profile using `imageinfo` plugin.
-Here is the command that I used
+Here is the command I used

 ```
 vol.py -f /path/to/memdump.raw imageinfo